 It was the protesters who came to protect and serve.
 Not only were they protecting and serving other peaceful protesters, but they came out to protect and serve the individual rights that this very nation was founded upon.

 Fortunately, I was still able to get out of D.C. safely and back into the comforts of my home before curfew came into effect.
 Fuming from my experience just an hour earlier, I turned on live coverage of the protests and watched the chaos unfold.
 I then witnessed other protesters endure further horror, going beyond what I had experienced myself earlier that day.

 My heart breaks for America right now.
 To see such a beautiful country founded on the ideas of individual liberty be completely torn apart by authoritarian government entities is an absolute tragedy.
 This will be a defining moment for our nation – I hope that instead of succumbing to tyrannical government pressure, we will all see this as an opportunity to unite and fight for freedom.

-To read more about the Black Lives Matter movement, check out our blog titled ‘Demanding Justice for George Floyd’ by clicking on the button below.
+To read more about ending police brutality, be sure to check out our cluster page by clicking on the button below.

 This piece solely expresses the opinion of the author and not necessarily the organization as a whole.
 Students For Liberty is committed to facilitating a broad dialogue for liberty, representing a variety of opinions.
 If you’re a student interested in presenting your perspective on this blog, send your piece to [email protected], and mention SFL Blog in the email subject line for your chance to be published and be seen!